Working with the DAC

 The Diocesan Advisory Committee for the Care of Churches (DAC) is made up of a Chairman and Deputy, the four Archdeacons, one Synod clergy member, one Synod lay member, the Diocesan Archaeological Adviser, nominees for Historic England, the National Amenity Societies and the local authorities, architects experienced in working with historic buildings, experts in heating/lighting, and all aspects of conservation.

-There are also sixteen voluntary specialists who, although not members of the Committee, assist them and parishes by advising on artefacts, bells, clocks, organs, sound systems, and textiles, for example.
+There are also fifteen voluntary specialists who, although not members of the Committee, assist them and parishes by advising on artefacts, bells, clocks, organs, sound systems, and textiles, for example.

 Our specialist advisers are available to visit parishes to talk through proposed projects, should you wish to request such a visit, please contact the office.
 There is no cost to parishes for this advice service.

-Click to see Guidance on DAC site visits .
+Click this link to see Guidance on requesting a DAC site visit: Site visits 2019 .

 The main roles of the DAC are: